Foam glass: Application

+Expanded glass is mostly used as a insulation material, e.g. in machine room noise reduction and highway sound absorption barrier.

+Recently, it has become available in monolithic dimensions of 2.8 x 1.2m.

+Foam glass insulation aggregate (foam glass gravel) is used in a similar way as porous clay aggregate as a load-bearing hardcore.
+With a lambda/k value of around 0.08 its thermal conductivity is approximately 20% lower than lightweight expanded clay aggregate.

+Depending on the application, foam glass products produced by the corresponding processes can be divided into four categories, namely insulating foam glass, sound-absorbing decorative foam glass, facing foam glass, and granular foam glass.

+White and stained glass are also used as sound absorbing and decorative materials.
+Waste in production – foamed glass powder and scrap can also be used as fillers for decorative light concrete and other applications.

 History

 In the 1930s, Saint-Gobain of France first developed foam glass with calcium carbonate as a foaming agent.
-In 1935, it applied for a patent.
+In 1932, it applied for a patent.

-An early report of foam glass as a construction material was made by the Soviet scientist, Professor I.I.Kitaygorodskiy at the All-Union Conference on Standardization and Manufacture of New Construction Materials in Moscow in 1932.
+An early report of foam glass as a construction material was made by the Soviet scientist, Professor Isaak Ilych Kitaygorodskiy (ru) at the All-Union Conference on Standardization and Manufacture of New Construction Materials in Moscow in 1932.
 Subsequently, in 1939, the Soviet Union reports experimentally produced foam glass at the intermediate pilot plant of the Mendeleev Institute of Chemical Technology.
 A glass powder screened through a 0.09 mm mesh was mixed with limestone and later on with anthracite and coal as gasifier.

 The product that is known today as Foamglas cellular glass insulation, was developed by Pittsburgh Corning and was later acquired by Owens Corning.
 It is made of cullet, foaming agent, modified additive and foaming accelerator.
 After fine pulverization and uniform mixing, it is melted at high temperature, foamed and annealed.
 An inorganic non-metallic glass material, it consists of a large number of uniform bubble structures with a diameter of 1 to 2 mm.
 Sound-absorbing Foamglas insulation is more than 50% open cell bubbles, and heat-insulating Foamglas is more than 75% closed-cell air bubbles, which can be adjusted according to the requirements of use through changes in production technical parameters.
 Similar products by other manufacturers are sold as 'cellular glass' or 'foam glass'.